 Healing Isn’t a Moment; It’s a Continuous Practice.

-What Michelle shares is something that many people need to hear:
+What Michelle shares is something many people need to hear:

 Because they will.

-If you’re reading this and something in you feels familiar…
+If you are reading this and something in you feels familiar…

 And healing?